 There may be generic or less-expensive brand-name drugs that would work just as well as the ones you're taking now.
 Talk to your doctor to find out if these are an option for you.
 You might also be able to save money by using mail-order pharmacies.
 Find health & drug plans.

 2. Choose a plan that offers additional coverage during the gap.

 There are plans that offer additional coverage during the coverage gap (Medicare prescription drug coverage), like for generic drugs.
 However, plans with additional gap coverage may charge a higher monthly premium.
 Check with the drug plan first to see if your drugs would be covered during the gap.
 Find health & drug plans.

 3. Pharmaceutical Assistance Programs.

 Many states and the U.S. Virgin Islands offer help paying drug plan premiums and/or other drug costs.
 Find out if your state has a State Pharmaceutical Assistance Program.

-Medicare and Social Security have a program for people with limited income and resources that helps you pay for your prescription drugs.
-If you qualify, you could pay no more than $2.55 for each generic or $6.35 for each brand-name covered drug.
+Medicare and Social Security have a program that helps people with limited income and resources pay for prescription drugs.
+If you qualify for Extra Help, you could pay no more than: